Men in Black: International: Theatrical

-The film was originally going to be released on May 17, 2019, but was pushed back to June 14, 2019.
-The film had its world premiere in New York City on June 11, 2019.
+The film was scheduled for theatrical release on May 17, 2019, but was pushed back to June 14.
+It premiered in New York City on June 11, 2019.

 Marketing

-Some press estimated that Sony would spend around $120 million on prints and advertising for the film, a figure considered to be on the "lower end" for a tentpole feature.
+Deadline Hollywood estimated that Sony would spend around $120 million on prints and advertising for the film, a figure considered on the "lower end" for a tentpole feature.
 They also partnered with several companies to promote it, including Lexus, Hamilton Watches, Zaxby's, Dave & Buster's and Booking.com, for about estimated $75 million worth of advertising.

-Lexus had a partnership with Sony Pictures to use their vehicles for the film, the RC and the RX, all in their F Sport variants.
-The motor company also designed an alien-looking spaceship in the same body of the RC model.
+Lexus partnered with Sony Pictures to feature their vehicles in the film: the RC and RX, both in their F Sport variants.
+They also designed an alien-looking spaceship based on the body of their RC model.

 Home media

-The film was released on Digital HD on August 20, 2019, and on Blu-ray, Ultra HD Blu-ray, and DVD on September 3, 2019, in the United States.
+The film was released on Digital HD on August 20, 2019, and on Blu-ray, Ultra HD Blu-ray and DVD on September 3, 2019, in the United States.